experiment-games/experiment-source/docs/classes/Vector/Scale.md

 ---

 <div class="lua__search__keywords">
-Vector:Scale &#x2013; Scales the vector by a number.
+Vector:Scale &#x2013; Modify the existing vector, scaling it by a number.
 </div>